 - 6253.
 Curriculum and Teaching Reading I (3).
-Pr., graduate standing.
+Pr., graduate standing, Alternative A students only, taken concurrently with READ 6254.
 An introduction to the teaching of reading.
 Focuses on beginning reading acquisition and instruction and is designed for students who have not had reading education courses at the undergraduate level. - 6254.
 Curriculum and Teaching Reading II (3).
 Pr., graduate standing, alternative students only, taken concurrently with READ 6253.
 A critical study in the teaching of reading.
 Focuses on expanding reading acquisition and instruction.
 Designed for students who have not had undergraduate reading education courses.
 Extensive field experiences provided. - 6255.
 Advanced Curriculum and Teaching Reading (3).
 Pr., graduate standing.
 Designed for teachers who have had undergraduate reading education courses and who wish to deepen their understanding of reading processes and reading instruction.
-Provides a critical study of theory, reading acquistition, assessment and instruction. - 6353.
+Provides a critical study of theory, reading acquisition, assessment and instruction. - 6353.
 Teaching Reading with Children's Books (3).
 Pr., graduate standing.
 Emphasizes a literature approach to the teaching of reading.
 Examines a wide variety of reading materials and media.
 Extensive field experiences provided for alternative students. - 6400.
 Current Trends in Reading (3).
 Pr., graduate standing.
 Reading instruction, including the role of reading in total school and community, is studied.
 Provides for individual interests and examines current theories, methods and materials in reading.

-- 6553.
-Diagnostic/Prescriptive Procedures in Reading (3).
+- 6563.
+Reading in the Content Areas (3).
 Pr., graduate standing.
-Administration and interpretation of tests to determine reading ability.
-Emphasis on analysis of test information in the planning and implementing individual prescriptive reading programs. - Reading in the Content Areas (3).
-Pr., graduate standing.
-Effective reading 6563. instruction in the content areas discussed.
+Effective reading instruction in the content areas discussed.
 Emphasis on materials and techniques of critical reading skills relating to content areas. - 6914.
 Practicum in Reading I (3).
 Pr., departmental approval.
 Opportunity to apply the knowledge gained from reading education course work.
 Emphasis on providing literacy service to students in reading intervention programs at a variety of levels. - 6915.
 Practicum in Reading II (3).
 Pr., departmental approval.
 Opportunity to apply the knowledge gained from reading education course work.
 Emphasis on providing literacy service to students in reading intervention programs at a variety of levels. - 6924.
 Organization and Supervision of Reading Programs (3).
 Pr., departmental approval.
 Provides supervised experiences for advanced reading students in applying knowledge acquired in previous courses.
-Students involved in a mentoring relationship with other teachers in a reading program. - 7982.
+Students are involved in a mentoring relationship with other teachers in a reading program. - 7982.
 Master's Comprehensive Examination for Reading Teacher (0).
 Pr., departmental approval.
 Comprehensive examination covering material from professional courses.